 It varies.
 In some situations where there are many services needed, (including regular meal preparation) the rent may be negotiable.
-In situations where there are few, if any services required the rent may be \$500 or more.
+In situations where there are few, if any services are required the rent may be \$500 or more.
 Each HomeShare provider sets her or his own rent.
-Most fall in the range of \$500 to \$600, but some providers request more.
-We ask providers to remember that a HomeShare is not the same as renting an apartment in terms of the amount of rent.
+We ask providers to remember that a HomeShare is not the same as renting an apartment in terms of the rental value.
 As a rule, the more services needed, the less rent someone will be willing to pay.
-For a no-rent situation, a reasonable service exchange would be a maximum of 10 to 12 hours or work, per week.